Largest Inscribed Rectangles in Geometric Convex Sets: Optimal Properties of the MAIR

-If $R$ has one interior-corner (Case 2) and no vertex-corner, say three edge-corners $a,b$ and $c$ lying on edges $e_a, e_b$ and $e_c$.
+Suppose $R$ has one interior-corner (Case 2), no vertex-corner, and three edge-corners $a,b$ and $c$ lying on edges $e_a, e_b$ and $e_c$.
 Let $l_a$ be the perpendicular line to $e_a$ at $a$.
 Similarly define $l_b$ and $l_c$ for $b$ and $c$.
 Let $p_1$ be the intersection of $l_a$ and $l_b$ and $p_2$ be the intersection of $l_b$ and $l_c$.
-A small rotation of $C$ in either directions around $p_1$ (or $p_2$), will put $a,b$ (or $b,c$) in the interior of $C$.
-At least one of these rotations (c.w. or c.c.w) will do the same for $c$ (or $a$).
+A small rotation of $C$ in either directions around $p_1$ (or $p_2$), will put $a$ and $b$ (or $b$ and $c$) in the interior of $C$.
+At least one of these rotations (c.w. or c.c.w) will do the same for $c$ (or $a$), while maintaining the fourth corner in the interior of $C$.
 Hence, $R$ cannot be the MAIR.
 This proves that if the MAIR has one interior point it should have at least one vertex point as this rotation argument would not hold for a vertex-corner.
 It remains to prove that this vertex-corner should be adjacent to the interior-corner.
 Assume they are diagonal to each other.
 Without loss of generality (w.l.o.g.) let $a$ the lower left corner of $R$ be the vertex-corner and $c$ be the interior-corner; see Figure \ref{fig:oneInteriorCornerProof}.
 If either $b$ or $d$ is a vertex corner the case is proved.
 So let $b$ and $d$ be both edge-corners.
 Let $e_a^1$ and $e_a^2$ denote the edges of $C$ at the vertex $a$ such that $e_a^1$ lies below $R$ and $e_a^2$ lies to the left of $R$.
-Also, let $e_b$ and $e_d$ be edges of $C$ tangent to the corners $b$ and $d$, respectively.
-Let $K_a$ be a cone of directions (vectors) created by the directions of $e_a^1$ and $e_a^2$.
-By convexity of $C$ and perpendicularity of the edge of $R$, the directions of $e_b$ and $e_d$ must lie inside $K_a$.
-If the angle between $e_d$ and $e_a^1$ is greater than (or equal to) the angle between $e_b$ and $e_a^1$, then a small enough translation of $R$ in the direction of $e_b$, will keep $b$ on $e_b$, will keep $c$ an interior-corner, will make $d$ an interior-corner (or slide it along the edge $e_d$, and will make $a$ an interior-corner.
+Also, let $e_b$ and $e_d$ be the edges of $C$ tangent to the corners $b$ and $d$, respectively.
+Let $K_a$ be a convex cone of directions (vectors) created by the directions of $e_a^1$ and $e_a^2$.
+By convexity of $C$ and perpendicularity of the edges of $R$, the direction vectors of $e_b$ and $e_d$ must lie inside $K_a$.
+If the angle between $e_d$ and $e_a^1$ is greater than (or equal to) the angle between $e_b$ and $e_a^1$, then a small enough translation of $R$ in the direction of $e_b$, will keep $b$ on $e_b$, will keep $c$ an interior-corner, will make $d$ an interior-corner (or slide it along the edge $e_d$), and will make $a$ an interior-corner.
 This means $R$ cannot be the MAIR.
 It is crucial to note that the translation could be done with respect to any direction that lies between the direction of $e_b$ and $e_d$ in the cone $K_a$.
-If the angle between $e_d$ and $e_a^1$ is smaller than the angle between $e_b$ and $e_a^1$, there will be no feasible direction of translation.
-However, in this case $R$ can be rotated around $d$ in a c.c.w direction, putting both $a$ and $b$ strictly inside $C$ while keeping $c$ as an interior-corner.
+If the angle between $e_d$ and $e_a^1$ is smaller than the angle between $e_b$ and $e_a^1$, there will be no feasible direction for translation.
+However, in this case $R$ can be rotated around $d$ in a c.c.w direction, putting both $a$ and $b$ strictly inside $C$, while keeping $c$ as an interior-corner.
 This rotation is possible since $c$ is an interior-corner.
-This proves Case 2.
+This completes the proof of Case 2.